equivalent/equivalent.github.io/_posts/article/2019-02-22-visualized-desktop-workspaces-flow.md

 * purpose: company communication
 * applications:
   - [Slack](https://slack.com/) (in the past I use to have Skype/ other IM, or company email.
 Depending on the company I worked for communication tools)
-  - editor (vim) writing down company related notes (E.g. questions I need to ask later on)
+  - editor (Vim) writing down company related notes (E.g. questions I need to ask later on)

 **Workspace4**

 * purpose: work on remote servers (e.g. when I'm asked to fix a critical production bug, run migrations on staging server, etc.)
 * applications:
-  - terminal to `ssh` to servers
-  - terminal to `scp` stuff from/to servers
+  - terminal to `ssh` to servers or terminal to `scp` stuff from/to servers

 **Workspace5**
 * purpose: personal - e.g. music, reading personal emails, personal IM, googling funny cats, etc...
 * applications:
   - web-browser (I lunch pretty much everything via web-browser)
-  - editor (vim) writing down personal notes (E.g. personal todo list)

 **Workspace6**
 * purpose: anything else